 The Center is a place where the introduction of technology into the workplace can be studied in a simulated, safe environment away from the patient.
 Front line teams are able to investigate the intersections of space, technology and workflow and find ways to align them to improve care.
 Using tests, prototyping and simulations as near to real world conditions as possible, technologies and new designs can be tested in a hands-on, mocked-up environment before being implemented.

 This process allows project owners to test innovations before investing significant resources in capital improvements, and provides a way to get systematic input from the clinicians, care teams and patients who would actually use the space.
 Bringing users and stakeholders together in the testing space is invaluable because their diversity of views and perspectives allows the center to assess issues from multiple angles, ultimately strengthening the ideas or revealing insurmountable problems.

-When the Center opened June 26, 2006, current Chairman and CEO Bernard J. Tyson (then senior vice president of Health Plan and Hospitals Operations) made these remarks:
+When the Center opened June 26, 2006, Bernard J. Tyson (who was then senior vice president of Health Plan and Hospitals Operations and later served as chairman and CEO) made these remarks:

 I've had a chance to take an early look at the Garfield Center.
 It is a wonderful facility and clearly the embodiment of everything I've learned about Dr. Garfield's commitment to improving people's lives by providing forward-thinking health care.